biomejs/biome/website/src/content/blog/roadmap-2024.md

 With dependency resolution, we will be able to provide to - for example - detect dependencies that aren't used inside a project.

-With this infrastructure, our LSP is going to be more powerful and we will able to provide more features, for example:
+With this infrastructure, our LSP is going to be more powerful and provide more features, for example:
 - rename variables across a project;
 - auto-complete for imports;
 - in-line types